 Want find out how to do that?
 Take a look at my article here.

 Seagate Backup Plus and Seagate Expansion Portable Size Comparison

 Both the Seagate Expansion and the Backup Plus drives come in a neat convenient package.
 Perfect when you need to take your drives with you.

 You’ll see the Backup Plus Slim is the smaller lighter drive.
 Not by much but the difference may be important to you.

-Black, Blue, Red, and Silver.
+- Black, Blue, Red, and Silver.

 Seagate Expansion vs Backup Plus Speed Test

-They compare multiple user benchmarks and the closest comparisons I found was for the 4TB sized drives.
+And the closest comparisons I found was for the 4TB sized drives.

-Overall they found the Seagate Expansion on average was 12% faster than the Backup Plus.
+Over all they found the Seagate Expansion on average was 12% faster than the Backup Plus

 Read speed 120 Mb/s versus 85.1 mb/s = 41% faster